paanda-io/paanda-docs-public/srs-api/readme.md

 - SRS definition is a xml file, stored in local filesystem or git repository,  format comes with sensible defaults to get up and running quickly and once you move towards a more advanced setup can be done.
 - SRS can be executed using REST API or  Paanda UI,   and produce output for example JSON/HTML/PDF/Excel
+- SRS are grouped in applications
+- SRS can inherit canfiguration from `global.xml` file

 ## "Hello world" example